 Mourners Honor Stephen Hawking, Whose Mind Blazed Bright

-Hawking was the rare scientist who achieved fame in both an esoteric field and popular culture, as today's outpouring of eulogies shows.
+Hawking was the rare scientist who achieved fame in both an esoteric field and popular culture, as Wednesday's outpouring of eulogies shows.
 His passing was noted by actress Mia Farrow, Apple CEO Tim Cook, former President Barack Obama and U.K. Prime Minister Theresa May.

 “Nothing cannot exist forever.”- Stephen Hawking pic.twitter.com/dvuVEiExy7— Mia Farrow (@MiaFarrow) March 14, 2018

-Note: A previous version of this story misspelled sand artist Sudarsan Pattnaik's last name as Patnaik.